Kootut teokset | Samlade skrifter | Selected Works

 How is it possible to remedy this unless one offers general and permanent immunity to such wretched individuals?
 One often whistles at a hare in mid-leap to make it stop, but only in order to be able to take better aim at it.
 The fides publica6 must first be fully restored and all hunting banned, so that those who have become frightened and lost may slow down and gain a respite in which to gradually seek a living.

 The ordinance of 18 February7 on the establishment of crofts and new settlements on the land of freehold farms may have brought a little calm, so that one or two were already choosing a pleasant location where they intended to settle down, marry their girl and propagate their family.
-But the gracious royal ordinance of 3 July 1759 ordering unemployed men in rural regions without delay to take up farmsteading, although that was not possible for them,83 or some other lawful occupation, or else to enter military service, gave rise to new anxieties, and before those who were then driven from their homes will dare to settle down again there will have to be a period of calm.
+But the gracious royal ordinance of 3 July 1759 ordering unemployed men in rural regions without delay to take up farmsteading, although that was not possible for them, or some other lawful occupation, or else to enter military service, gave rise to new anxieties, and before those who were then driven from their homes will dare to settle down again there will have to be a period of calm.

 Care should be taken in particular that food should not run short for the labouring multitude.
 Distinguished and respected men, who have many lofty matters to consider, regard food and clothing as vulgar things to worry about and seek to raise their thoughts to higher and nobler matters.
 That is possible for those whose needs are met from the Treasury, bake their bread with the sweat of others and clothe themselves from the looms of others, but to wish to implant an equally elevated taste in every citizen is senseless.
 Life is the dearest thing of all; it is lost within a few days when food runs out, and without firewood and clothes one freezes to death within a few hours.
 The worker has no one else to rely on, and a short postponement of these needs will soon place him beyond all temporal needs.
 To be complacent about all this is thus for him to be a fool, and of all material things, next to life itself, to value the means by which it is sustained is the most sensible thing that can be expected from human beings.
-We wonder at this attitude of the general public, or as the proverb goes: He who fills a mouth is good, but it is more curious that we do not realize what a vital necessity this is or fail to consider how much sweat a loaf84 of bread costs a labourer.
+We wonder at this attitude of the general public, or as the proverb goes: He who fills a mouth is good, but it is more curious that we do not realize what a vital necessity this is or fail to consider how much sweat a loaf of bread costs a labourer.
 Nothing appeals more to the minds of the people than never to lack the necessities of life.
 The fiercest lions and bears restrain their fury towards those who feed them; they show their affection and pleasure towards those who provide them with their necessities.
 Nor is there any measure that sooner subdues the grumbling and discontent of the public than when the Sovereign Power concerns itself with the needs of the very poorest.

 Vespasian8 personally sat outside every day feeding the people and let nothing prevent him from doing so.
 In his letters, King Charles XII warned his generals of nothing so often as that his troops should receive adequate pay and provisions, as the principal means by which he could keep a handful of people together in a foreign land and imbue the soldiers with the courage to risk their lives for their fatherland.

-They demand no more than to escape a severe tutelage and be permitted to live undisturbed in their cabins, to moisten their bread with their sweat during the day, be able to put it in their children’s mouths and tell them: “Bless your God and our freedom, which has allowed us to go out and get your food”, and to send their small children to sleep in the evening with such a lullaby and rest their own heads on a stone placed by nature in their abode, to await there the moment when the purple in the starry vault promises them a new day and the celestial torch emerges85 between the mountain crags and they can again begin to rival the worker-ant in gathering in something as winter food for their families and in making smocks for the children, so that they do not freeze to death in their cabins.
+They demand no more than to escape a severe tutelage and be permitted to live undisturbed in their cabins, to moisten their bread with their sweat during the day, be able to put it in their children’s mouths and tell them: “Bless your God and our freedom, which has allowed us to go out and get your food”, and to send their small children to sleep in the evening with such a lullaby and rest their own heads on a stone placed by nature in their abode, to await there the moment when the purple in the starry vault promises them a new day and the celestial torch emerges between the mountain crags and they can again begin to rival the worker-ant in gathering in something as winter food for their families and in making smocks for the children, so that they do not freeze to death in their cabins.

 1. Charles XII (1682–1718) was king of Sweden from 1697 to 1718.